itsbaseline/emr/README.md

 ## Terminal Commands

-CTRL+activator activator:
+CTRL+a activatorKey:
-Send the CTRL+activator key-sequence to the focused terminal.
+Send the CTRL+a key-sequence to the focused terminal.

-CTRL+activator BACKSPACE:
+CTRL+a BACKSPACE:
 Switch the focus to the previous terminal in sequence.

-CTRL+activator SPACE:
+CTRL+a SPACE:
 Switch the focus to the next terminal in sequence.

-CTRL+activator LEFT/RIGHT/UP/DOWN:
+CTRL+a LEFT/RIGHT/UP/DOWN:
 Switch the focus to the best matching terminal in a direction.

-CTRL+activator 1/2/.../9:
+CTRL+a 1/2/.../9:
 Directly switch to a particular terminal.

-CTRL+activator n:
+CTRL+a n:
 Toggle showing/hiding of terminal numbers.

-CTRL+activator z:
+CTRL+a z:
 Toggle the zooming of focused terminal.

-CTRL+activator v:
+CTRL+a v:
 Switch the focused terminal into visual/scrolling mode.
 Use PAGEUP/PAGEDOWN during this mode to scroll up/down.
 Any other key leaves this mode.

-CTRL+activator l:
+CTRL+a l:
 Relayout the screen.

-CTRL+activator r:
+CTRL+a r:
 Restart the program in the focused terminal.

-CTRL+activator k:
+CTRL+a k:
 Kill the application and all shell commands in all terminals.

-CTRL+activator ?:
+CTRL+a ?:
 Show help window.